miltontan/miltontan.github.io/_pages/research.md

 <li>2014.
 CK Ray, <b>M Tan</b>, & JW Armbruster.
 First record of <i>Chrosomus erythrogaster</i> (Cypriniformes: Cyprinidae) in the Mobile Basin.
 Southeastern Naturalist 13(4): N33-N36. doi: 10.1656/058.013.0402</li>
 </ul>

-## Taxonomy of Armored Suckermouth Catfishes
+## Taxonomy of Fishes
 ![image-center](/assets/images/greedoi_lateral.png){: .align-center}
 Many species remain unknown to science.
 For scientists to understand how biodiversity arose and the evolution of biodiversity, we must understand what is out there.
-To that end, I have helped describe numerous new species of catfishes from South America.
+Furthermore, the classification of these species provides the foundation for the understanding of the diversity of species.
+I have helped describe numerous new species of catfishes from South America.
 Pictured is a new species that we described, <i>Peckoltia greedoi</i>, photo by Jonathan Armbruster.
+I have also contributed to the classification of members of the Order Cypriniformes.

 ### Relevant Publications

 <ul style="list-style-type:disk">
+  <li>2018. <b>M Tan</b>, JW Armbruster.
+Phylogenetic classification of extant genera of fishes of the order Cypriniformes (Teleostei: Ostariophysi).
+Zootaxa 4476(1): 006–039. doi: 10.11646/zootaxa.4476.1.4</li>
   <li>2016. <b>M Tan</b>, LS de Souza, JW Armbruster.
 A new species of <i>Panaqolus</i> (Siluriformes: Loricariidae) from the rio Branco.
 Neotropical Ichthyology 14(2): e150033. doi: 10.1590/1982-0224-20150033</li>
   <li>2016. <b>M Tan</b>, JW Armbruster.
 Two new species of spotted <i>Hypancistrus</i> from the Rio Negro Drainage (Loricariidae, Hypostominae).
 ZooKeys 552: 123-135. doi: 10.3897/zookeys.552.5956</li>
   <li>2015.
 JW Armbruster, DC Werneke, <b>M Tan</b>.
 Three new species of saddled loricariid catfishes, and a review of <i>Hemiancistrus</i>, <i>Peckoltia</i>, and allied genera (Siluriformes).
 ZooKeys 480: 97-123. doi: 10.3897/zookeys.480.6540</li>
   <li>2012. <b>M Tan</b>, JW Armbruster. <i>Cordylancistrus santarosensis</i> (Siluriformes: Loricariidae), a new species with unique snout deplatation from the Río Santa Rosa, Ecuador.
 Zootaxa 3243:52-58.</li>
 </ul>